abarker/abarker.github.io/content/understanding_python_imports.rst

 A file containing Python code is always a module and vice versa.
 The filename of a module should end with the `.py` extension.
-The name of a Python module is the same as the filename without the `.py` extension (except for modules run directly as scripts, which are generally not imported and are always named `__main__`, see `Section 5 <section5_>`_).
+The name of a Python module is the same as its filename without the `.py` extension (except for modules run directly as scripts; those are generally not imported and are always named `__main__`, see `Section 5 <section5_>`_).
 All Python programs are composed of one or more modules.